Mike Hotel & Apartments

 Location: Municipality of Platanias-Alikianos, Region of Chania

-14:0 – Galatas - Wreath-laying at the Greek-New Zealand Memorial in Galatas
+14:00 – Galatas - Wreath-laying by the UK Crete Veterans & Friends at the Greek-New Zealand Memorial in Galatas

 18:30 Souda Bay - Commemorative service and wreath-laying at the Commonwealth War Graves Commission Cemetery in Souda